-In a perfect world, teams would always deliver their projects on time without facing any challenges.
+In a perfect world, teams would always deliver on time without facing any project management challenges.
 But unfortunately, in the real world, that is not possible.

 We are humans and making mistakes is inevitable.